How to Support Employees Best During Uncertain Times

 - Highlight employees’ good work via your internal network or through email

 You’ll find that by being transparent, flexible and accessible, you will be better able to ease your employees’ concerns and worries.
-They, in turn, will be more effective at their jobs and more likely to remain loyal to your organization during this tumultuous time.
+In turn, they will be more effective at their jobs and more likely to remain loyal to your organization

 Read 4 Ways To Keep Employee Morale High During Uncertain, Virtual Times for more tips on how to reconnect with employees and offer them the tether to office culture most of them crave.